kaiko-ai/eva/docs/datasets/bracs.md

 pathologists of the Complex Structure Pathological Anatomy and Cytopathology of National Cancer Institute – IRCCS Fondazione Pascale, Naples, Italy.

-BRACS contains 547 WSIs collected by 189 patients.
+While the BRACS contains 547 WSIs collected by 189 patients, the `BRACS_ROI` subset which we use in this benchmarks contains 4539 extracted ROIs / patches.

 ## Raw data